theo-lw/prentendo-entertainment-system/README.md

 # Pretendo Entertainment System

 A NES (Nintendo Entertainment System) emulator written in Rust.
-The goals of this emulator are accuracy and readability.
-Consequently, it is not the fastest emulator, although it does run at a healthy 60 FPS on my base model 2015 Macbook Air.
+It includes a cycle-accurate CPU, a somewhat accurate PPU and a less accurate APU.
+Because this emulator strives for accuracy, it is not the fastest emulator, although it does run at a healthy 60 FPS on my base model 2015 Macbook Air.

 ## Demos